kide-vm/kide/lib/register/README.md

 Register Machine
 ===============

 This is the logic that uses the compiled virtual object space to produce code and an executable binary.

 There is a mechanism for an actual machine (derived class) to generate harware specific instructions (as the plain ones in this directory don't assemble to binary).
 Currently there is only the Arm module to actually do that.

 The elf module is used to generate the actual binary from the final Space.
 Space is a virtual class representing all objects that will be in the executable.
-Other than CompiledMethods, objects get transformed to data.
+Other than MethodSource, objects get transformed to data.

-But CompiledMethods, which are made up of Blocks, are compiled into a stream of bytes, which are the binary code for the function.
+But MethodSource, which are made up of Blocks, are compiled into a stream of bytes, which are the binary code for the function.

 Virtual Objects
 ----------------